F5CodeGuru/asm342/_build/html/_sources/module3/lab2/lab2.rst.txt

 |

 Tests are executed post request, which means the Test has access to the response data.
-In addition a test is on a per request basis, meaning they only apply to the request to which they are assigned.
+In addition a test is on a per-request basis, meaning they only apply to the request to which they are assigned.
 Though Tests can influence the flow of the next request and can be used to provide orchestration to a collection.
 More on this later.

 .. note::